KlosiXhoi/GymBro/README.md

 1. A Homepage</br>
 2. A Login/Sign In page where the user creates their own profile</br>
 3. MyProfile page, where the user can customize his account and set goals based on their preferences</br>
-4. A feedback page, where feedback is sent to us regarding improvements</br>
+4. A feedback page, where feedback is sent to us regarding improvements and possible issues</br>
-5. A Customer support page where the user can contact us regarding issues</br>
-6. A Form page, where the customer can evaluate themselves and get their results.</br>
+5. A Form page, where the customer can evaluate themselves and get their results.</br>

 The user shall be able to enter the Homepage, whith the choice to Sign in or to go directly to the Form page.
 Based on the answers the system will generate the appropriate workout plan, whith links to each exercise for extra instructions.